Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP =
+- Resolved an issue where product quantities with fractional pricing caused an error with PayPal.

 = 2.3.4 =
 - Added a new email merge tag {download_link_url_only}.
 It outputs the download link URL only, omitting any associated product name.
 - The shipping enabled option uses the "shipping_preference" parameter of the PayPal API.